 - Rubber Bands

-I used red plastic cups as the cylinders and simply hot glued the base of them to my foam core board.
+Glue the base of the cup to the foam core board.
 I found I could fit 25 cups per board.

-Here are what the boards look like when the cups are all glued down.
+Here are what the boards look like when all of the cups are glued into place.

 Here are all of the little slips of paper.